 Stockholder recommendations for candidates to the Board must be sent in writing to our Secretary at the address of our principal executive offices, currently 675 Creekside Way, Campbell, CA 95008.
 To be timely, a stockholder's notice proposing the nomination of a director at an annual meeting must be delivered to or mailed and received at our principal executive offices not less than 90 calendar days nor more than 120 calendar days in advance of the first anniversary of the previous year's annual meeting of stockholders.
-If no annual meeting was held in the previous year or the date of the annual meeting is more than 30 calendar days earlier than the date contemplated at the time of the previous year's proxy statement, notice must be received not later than the close of business on the 10th day following the day on which the date of the annual meeting is publicly announced.
-A timely notice for the nomination of a director by a stockholder at a special meeting of stockholders must be delivered to or mailed and received at our principal executive offices not later than the close of business on the later of (a) the 90th day prior to the special meeting, and (b) the 10th day following the day on which public disclosure of the date of the special meeting is first made.
+If no annual meeting was held in the previous year's proxy statement, notice must be received not later than the close of business on the 10th day following the day on which the date of the annual meeting is publicly announced.
+A timely notice for the nomination of a director by a stockholder at a special meeting of stockholders must be delivered to or mailed and received at our principal executive offices not later than the close of business on the 10th day following the day on which the date of the annual meeting is publicly announced.
+A timely notice for the nomination of a director by a stockholder at a special meeting of stockholders must be delivered to or mailed and received at our principal executive offices not later than the close of business on the later of (a) the 90th day prior to the special meeting, and (b) the 10th day following the day on which public disclosure of the special meeting is first made.